Bobby Murphy

-Robert Cornelius Murphy (born July 19, 1988) is a Filipino-American Internet entrepreneur and software engineer.
-He is the co-founder and the CTO of the American multinational technology and social media company Snap Inc., which he created (as Snapchat Inc.) with Evan Spiegel and Reggie Brown while they were students at Stanford University.
+Robert Cornelius Murphy (born July 19, 1988) is an American Internet entrepreneur and software engineer.
+He is the co-founder and the CTO of the American multinational technology company Snap Inc., which he created (as Snapchat Inc.) with Evan Spiegel and Reggie Brown while they were students at Stanford University.

-He was named as one of "100 Most Influential People in 2014" by Time.
+He was named as one of the 100 most influential people in 2014 by Time.
 In 2015, Murphy was first listed and became the second-youngest billionaire in the world by Forbes.

 Early life

 Murphy was born on July 19, 1988, in Berkeley, California.
-His mother grew up in the Philippines, and emigrated to the United States.
+His father is an Irish-American and his mother is a first-generation Filipino-American.

 Murphy grew up in Berkeley, California and was educated at the School of the Madeleine, a private Roman Catholic grade school there.
 He received his secondary education at Saint Mary's College High School, also a private Catholic high school in Berkeley.

 Education

 Murphy graduated in 2010 from Stanford University in Stanford, California, where he received a Bachelor of Science degree in mathematical and computational science.
-He was also a member of the Kappa Sigma fraternity along with Evan Spiegel and Reggie Brown.
+He was also a member of Kappa Sigma fraternity along with Evan Spiegel and Reggie Brown.